 - Graduate Employment-based Route / Assessment Only Route – you must hold a degree from a UK higher education institution or equivalent;

-In addition to the above, you will need to have achieved a minimum of Grade C in GCSE English Language, GCSE Mathematics and GCSE Science (or equivalent).
+In addition to the above, you will need to have achieved a minimum of Grade C or Grade 4 in GCSE English Language, GCSE Mathematics and GCSE Science (or equivalent).

 You are also required to undertake Professional Skills Tests in Literacy and Numeracy prior to entry to an Early Years Teacher Status route.
 Further details can be found at www.edgehill.ac.uk/skillstests.